toppeMRI/SlicePlanner/LocalizerScan/README.md

 In Matlab:
 ```
->> main;
+>> main;       % creates toppev3,localizer.tgz
 ```

 ## Execute the sequence on a GE scanner

+1. Untar the file 'toppev3,localizer.tgz' in /usr/g/bin/ on the scanner host.
-Prescribe the toppev3 interpreter sequence and run.
+2. Prescribe the toppev3 interpreter sequence.
+Set the number of slices to 120 or greater.
+3. Start scan.

 ## Convert P-file to 'Localizer.h5'